Vincelee78/Project-3-wallBedsStore-React/README.md

 https://wallbeds-project3.herokuapp.com/

 The backend express.js uses tailwindcss, bootstrap and css.
 The react.js frontend uses bootstrap and css.
-The tailwindcss is complied using the inline css feature under the <style> tag in the base.hbs of the backend express.js.

  ## <a name="c">3.
 Website Features and Navigation</a>
  The website is free to browse for everyone, however user accounts need to be created to access cart and do checkout.
 The features of this website are listed below: